-- Ind 57.16 Smoke detection.
-(1) Number of detectors required and location. (a) All buildings within the scope of this chapter shall be provided with approved smoke detectors. - (b) At least one detector shall be provided at the head of every open stair and at the door leading to every enclosed stair on each floor level, including the basement, and in each slooping area. - (c) All smoke detectors in stairways, corridors and other public places in the building shall be directly and permanently wired to a proper unswitched circuit. - 1.
+- (c) All smoke detectors in stairways, corridors and other public places in the building shall be directly and permanently wired to a proper unswitched circuit. - 1.
 Such detectors shall be connected to the emergency electrical power system, when the system is required by ch.
-ILHR 16, Wis.
-Adm.
-Code. - 2.
-Such detectors shall be electrically interconnected to the required manual fire alarm systom.
+ILHR 16. - 2.
+Such detectors shall be electrically interconnected to the required manual fire alarm system.
 All smoke detectors, which are electrically interconnected to the manual fire alarm system, shall be a latching type, system detector intended for use with a control panel and shall utilize a supervised circuit.

-Note: Sec s.
-Ind 51.245 for additional requirements pertaining to smoke detectors.
+Note: See s.
+ILHR 51,245 for additional requirements pertaining to smoke detectors.